Identity Theft Attorney — Restore Your Name

 The "Automated Rejection" Problem

 Credit bureaus use automated systems to process disputes.
-They often reject valid identity theft claims because of minor discrepancies or simply because they don't want to spend the time verifying it.
-They might send you a letter saying your dispute is "frivolous" or that they "verified" the debt as yours.
+They often reject valid identity theft claims because of minor discrepancies or simply because they don't want to spend the time verifying your report.
+They might send you a letter saying your dispute is "frivolous" or that they "verified" the debt as yours — without ever looking at the police report you sent.
+This frustration makes identity theft victims vulnerable to credit repair scams that promise quick fixes but deliver nothing.

 The "Whack-a-Mole" Game

 You might get an account removed from Equifax, but it stays on TransUnion.
-Or it disappears for a month and then reappears (re-insertion).
-This cycle can last for years without legal intervention.
+Or it disappears for a month and then reappears — a practice called re-insertion.
+Some victims fight this cycle for years without legal intervention.
+Under the FCRA, re-inserting previously blocked identity theft information without proper basis is a clear violation.

 We Force Them to Listen

 When Hyslip Legal files a lawsuit, the credit bureaus hand your file to a real human being with the power to fix it.
-We don't just ask nicely; we demand compliance with federal law.
+We don't just ask nicely — we demand compliance with federal law and pursue damages for every day they failed to act.

 Take Your Life Back

 You didn't cause this mess, and you shouldn't have to pay to fix it.
-We help you restore your identity for free.
+We help you restore your identity at no cost to you.

-If you discover identity theft, take these steps right away to preserve your legal rights:
+If you discover identity theft, take these steps right away to preserve your legal rights and minimize further damage:

 - File a Police Report: Go to your local police station or file online.
-This is the most critical document you will need.
+This is the most critical document you will need — it forms the basis of your Identity Theft Report.

-- File an FTC Affidavit: Visit IdentityTheft.gov to create an official recovery plan and affidavit.
+- File an FTC Identity Theft Report: Visit IdentityTheft.gov to create an official recovery plan and Identity Theft Report.
+The FTC will generate personalized letters you can send to credit bureaus, creditors, and debt collectors.

 - Send Disputes by Certified Mail: Do not dispute online if you can avoid it.
-Send a letter with your police report to Equifax, Experian, and TransUnion via Certified Mail Return Receipt Requested.
+Send a letter with your police report and FTC Identity Theft Report to Equifax, Experian, and TransUnion via Certified Mail with Return Receipt Requested.
+This creates proof the bureaus received your documentation.

 Clean Credit Report

-Our primary goal is to permanently remove all fraudulent accounts and inquiries from your report.
+Our primary goal is to permanently remove all fraudulent accounts, inquiries, and collection entries from your report across all three bureaus.

 Free Representation

-The FCRA requires the defendants to pay your attorney fees.
+The FCRA's fee-shifting provision requires the defendants to pay your attorney fees if you prevail.
 We handle your case at no cost to you.

 Frequently Asked Questions